 Syria has been on my mind since the day I evacuated, April 26, 2011.
 My friends Bassel, Zaki, and Karam drove me to a bus station in the outskirts of Aleppo where I boarded an almost empty bus to Lebanon at 2AM.
 I never imagined things would get this bad.
 I read newspaper articles, blogs, Facebook posts; I watch videos on YouTube, listen to news reports; I follow vetted Twitter users who are inside Syria; I call friends and relatives on a weekly basis — and still, it is difficult to know exactly what is happening inside the country.
 My heart aches for all the Syrians who have lost their lives and livelihood during this bloody conflict.
 And my thoughts and prayers go to all those who remain trapped inside.

-The reason I decided to write a blog post today, however, is not to discuss politics — at least not directly.
-I’ve always described my food blog as part of my home.
-It’s the dining room table where I invite readers to pull up a chair.
-I share stories, photos, and recipes and start a conversation around food and culture.
-People from around the world can chime in with a simple comment.
-I almost let myself forget how incredible that feeling is.
-The feeling of connecting with another person — of breaking bread across the internet.
-With that, I want to open my door once more and invite you to my digital dinner table.
-Please, come in.
-Let me get you something to drink.
+I’ve always thought about my blog as an extension of my home, a place where I host.
+It’s a digital space where I invite readers to pull up a chair.
+I share stories, photos, and recipes and start conversations around food and culture.
+People from around the world can chime in with a comment.
+I want to open my door once more and invite you to my digital dinner table.

 Part of the inspiration for today’s blog post came from the book, Day of Honey: A Memoir of Food, Love and War by Annia Ciezadlo.
 The book was published February 1, 2011, while I was still in Syria, but it wasn’t until I arrived to Lebanon that I was able to find a copy at a book store in Beirut.
 If you haven’t read it already, add it to your summer reading list.
 Annia writes about the conflicts in Lebanon and the war in Iraq through intimate stories of people living their lives in a war-torn region.
 She puts faces to part of the world that can often seem distant and disconnected.
 Annia writes, “if you want to understand war, you have to understand everyday life first.”
 I agree.